Azure/azure-rest-api-specs/specification/devcenter/resource-manager/readme.md

   - code: PatchBodyParametersSchema
     from: vdi.json
     reason: Patch Body comes from common-types v5 Sku object.
 Keeping here for consistency with existing parts of API to avoid breaking customers.
+  - code: OBJECT_ADDITIONAL_PROPERTIES
+    where: $.definitions["ImageValidationErrorDetails"].properties
+    reason: Pre-existing model in use by customers.
+Keeping here for consistency with existing parts of API to avoid breaking customers.
 ```

 ### Tag: package-preview-2024-08